burdickr/interest_rate/README.md

 # Economic Indicators Influence on Interest Rates
+#### *Disclaimer*
+This was a group project with contributions by Zeyu, Jesse and myself.
+Please visit the original repo at https://github.com/DataNoob0723/interest_rate_analysis for the original commits and links to my team members pages.
 ## Overview:
 This is a project to investigate how certain measures of the economy may or may not influence the fed rate changing.